 - CWE 302 General work experience supervised employment not directly related to student's major.
-Maximum of three units per semester, 16 units combined (302 &149) total.

-May be repeated up to four times for not more than 16 units. - CWE 149 Vocational work experience supervised employment, directly related to student's major.
-Maximum of four units per semester, 16 units total.
-May be repeated up to four times for not more than 16 units combined (302 & 149) total.
+Maximum of six units per semester, 16 units combined (302 &149) total.
+May be repeated, however not more than 16 units. - CWE 149 Vocational work experience supervised employment, directly related to student's major.
+Maximum of eight units per semester, 16 units total.
+May be repeated, however not more than 16 units combined (302 & 149) total.
 Internships may fall under this category if the internship is directly related to your major.